 Our Montessori training programs

 Each program is offered in two tiers, either a Full Certificate or an Associate Certificate program.
 These are essentially the same programs, except that the Full Certificate program includes either one or two short residencies in addition to the online component.
-The Associate Certificate is not generally made available to North American Elementary students because of the increasing requirement of schools to have MACTE-accredited teachers.
+The Associate Certificate is not generally made available to North American Elementary adult learners because of the increasing requirement of schools to have teachers with certificates from MACTE-accredited programs.

-(Primary) training for adults who wish to teach children between 3 and 6 years in age.
+Training for adults who wish to teach children between 3 and 6 years in age.
+Read more

 As you explore our training options, it may be helpful to define the following terms